TarikGul/Sidecar-Bench/benchmarks/gcp-instance/README.md

 ## Notes

-All Benchmarks were queried on a Polkadot Archive Node with a Block Height less than 1.1 Million.
+All Benchmarks less than or equal to v3.0.4 were queried on a Polkadot Archive Node with a Block Height less than 1.1 Million.

+All benchmarks greater than to v3.0.4 were queried on a Polkadot Archive Node with a Block Height od greater than 4 million.

 ### wrk